 Death is the Great Unknown, and most human beings love nothing more than snuggling up and getting all cozy with certainty.
 The trouble is — certainty hardly ever truly exists in our lives.
-The greatest fears all living things hold within them is the loss of someone they love, and the loss of their own lives.
-Avoiding death and survival instinct are built in to the tiniest amoebas, and they don't even have an intricate death mythology or structure of beliefs about an afterlife.
+The greatest fears all living things hold within them are the loss of someone they love, and the loss of their own lives.
+Avoiding death and survival instinct are built into the tiniest amoebas, and they don't even have an intricate death mythology or structure of beliefs about an afterlife.
 Humanity has been mythologizing death since we had cognizance, one to make peace with it for our own demise, but also to ease the profound suffering of being left behind in death by anyone we love.

-Around Christmas my mom and I were going through some of her life treasures in the basement.
+Around Christmas, my mom and I were going through some of her life treasures in the basement.
 "Oh I like those shoes," I said salivating slightly.
 "Patience, Al, you can borrow them now but you keep them when I'm dead."
 "Roger that, Mom."
 "Cheer up.
 You'll get it all when I'm dead!
 Who am I gonna leave it to — the cat?"
 This level of banter is pretty standard for us.

 But the other day I experienced a very special career highlight, and my wonderful, witty mother was there to bear witness.
 We have an unspoken tradition where after every major life event of mine (such as an opening night, a book launch, a concert), she takes me aside, and we pause a few minutes to revel in what has just transpired.
 After we did that, I paused and said: "Mom.
 Just so you know, this tradition means everything to me."
 "Me too," she replied.
 "And," I continued after reflecting a moment, "I don't know about the details of the afterlife and all that, but I'm just letting you know now, that if you do get to come back and haunt or visit or say hi, this 'after the show' moment would be when I'd really like to know you're popping in."
 "Okay," she said, then smirking added "Good talk."

 We laughed.
 Life and death and real-talk chat is no big deal to the Silber ladies anymore.
 As you can see, the ability to so blithely operate in that kind of dialogue does not put a damper on the joyous occasion.
 It made it even more memorable, without being a huge downer.
-Taking death and grief out and looking at them directly seems unpleasant, unnecessary and downright "grim," but it removes the stigma from a human experience every single one of us is going to have sooner or later, and avoiding the subject is not going to prevent it, and certainly not the solution for making any kind of peace with it.
+Taking death and grief out and looking at them directly seems unpleasant, unnecessary, and downright "grim," but it removes the stigma from a human experience every single one of us is going to have sooner or later, and avoiding the subject is not going to prevent it, and certainly not the solution for making any kind of peace with it.